 Don’t let it be a chore.
 Don’t think of it like a chore.
+Breathe.
+It isn’t meant to be stressful.
 I keep repeating this to myself when it comes to my LEAST FAVORITE social media channel, A.K.A.
 Twitter.
-I’m not a fan.
-I can say it.
 I’m okay with people hating me for not loving the very popular Twitter.
-At least, I wasn’t a fan before.
-I’m warming up to it………little at a time, little at a time.
+However, after reading Follow Me!, I’m warming up to it………little at a time, little at a time.

-Thanks to @grattongirl, otherwise known as Sarah-Jayne Gratton, the author of Follow Me!
+Thanks to Sarah-Jayne Gratton, the author of Follow Me!
 Creating a Personal Brand with Twitter®, I’m starting to understand Twitter a little more.
-Accepting the fact that it’s really a fantastic way to touch base with all my favorite people, and brands, and companies.
+Accepting the fact it’s a fantastic way to touch base with all my favorite people, and brands, and companies.
 In my mind, I always thought of it as such a hassle.
-It took too much time, went too fast, and had absolutely no worth for me to really get involved with it.
+Time-consuming, stress inducing, fast-moving, and was absolutely not worth my time.

-Essentially that’s what scared me off of Twitter.
-The huge stream of tweets that just overwhelmed me with information.
+Essentially what scared me off of Twitter: an out of control stream of tweets, which overwhelms with information.
 I preferred to ignore it, and see if anyone noticed.
-Honestly, not many people noticed me, but I grew a following somehow….go figure.
-Mainly it happened because I joined Twellow, and a few other directories.
-And those tweets I sent out basically were sent right from my blog posting, or retweeting other peoples’ tweets.
-Turns out I was doing two things right, the other two things I was missing were THANKING and ENGAGING.
+Honestly, not many people noticed me, but I grew a following somehow.
+Go figure.
+Honestly, it happened because I joined Twellow, and a few other directories.
+Plus, my Tweets sent directly from blog posts, along with retweeting other peoples’ tweets, helped grow my following, too.
+It turns out I did two things right, the other two things I missed: THANKING and ENGAGING.

 After reading the book, I’m more involved on Twitter.
-I’m retweeting, thanking people for their shout outs, and for following me.
+I’m retweeting, thanking people for their shout outs, as well as thanking them for following me.
 I’m all about sharing, and I love to interact with some of my favorite brands.
 It’s been kind of fun.
 I’m getting into it.

-So I just keep telling myself: it’s not a chore, it’s fun, and you need to ENJOY your time on Twitter.
-Fit it into your regular day of blogging, Facebooking, and being a mom.
+I keep telling myself: it’s not a chore, it’s fun, and you need to ENJOY your time on Twitter.
+Fit it into your regular business day.

-I’m not sure I’d ever have given Twitter a deeper look if not for Follow Me!.
-Super glad I was given the chance to review it for Wiley.
+I’m not sure if may have given Twitter a deeper look if not for Follow Me!.
+Super glad I was given the chance to review it.
 It’s available as an eBook, which is less expensive than the hard copy I received for $24.99.

 I’d shoot for the eBook, better value!